Frequently Asked Questions

 If you make an error, you may cause settlement to be delayed (causing default interest to be payable by you) or even enable the other party to terminate the contract.

 If you are considering doing the conveyancing work yourself, look at the list of tasks to be undertaken by a conveyancer and tick off those that you are experienced in doing.

-	Conveyancing is an expert’s job: to be safe, you should engage an expert.
+Conveyancing requires expertise to get the job done right.
+To be safe, we recommend you engage a conveyancer.
 Remember, you are buying peace of mind.

 Do I need a solicitor?

-	No, registered conveyancers are experts who specialise in conveyancing work; you do not need to use a solicitor.
+No. Registered conveyancers are experts who specialise in conveyancing work and you do not need to use a solicitor.
 Some conveyancers are qualified solicitors but many are non-solicitors who have completed specialist tertiary education in conveyancing.

-	In fact, many law firms employ registered conveyancers to undertake their conveyancing work.
-Membership of the AICSA is your assurance of your conveyancer’s expertise and professionalism.
+Many law firms employ registered conveyancers to undertake their conveyancing work.
+Your conveyancer being a member of AICSA is your assurance of your conveyancer’s expertise and professionalism.

 Are conveyancers cheaper than solicitors?

 Not necessarily.
 Conveyancers and solicitors both provide specialist, professional advice and charge for their services accordingly.